4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

 She’s written amazing, NY Times bestselling novels like Bel Canto, The Dutch House, and more.

-This excerpt is from Patchett’s wonderful collection of engrossing essays, This is the Story of a Happy Marriage.
+This excerpt is from Patchett’s collection of engrossing essays, This is the Story of a Happy Marriage.

 Patchett talks about how when writing a story, she has a “beautiful thing in her imagination” but when she puts it down on paper, it’s not how she envisioned it.
 It’s like she ‘killed it’ somehow.